Published previously May 18, 2023

 There was the trail and the villages and the river and the Himalayas covered with snow.

-After this I was flying to Paris with a stop-0ver in Frankfurt.
+After this I was flying to Paris with stop-overs in New Delhi in Frankfurt.

 No one was waiting for me at either terminal.